Let's do it together Let's do it together

 Light it up

-Outdoor lighting can be a perfect way to turn your small garden into a cosy retreat.
-Along with garden ornaments, lighting is one of the quickest ways to add personality to your outdoor area.
-Hang string lighting around your dining/seating area so you’re able to stay outside long after the sun goes down.
-And dot brightly coloured lanterns around the garden to draw attention to the different areas of your space while creating a truly magical setting.
+Hang string lighting around your dining/seating area so you’re able to stay outside long after the sun goes down, and dot brightly-coloured lanterns around the garden to draw attention to the different areas of your space to create a truly magical setting.

 Image